percona/cloud-tools/doc/WebInterface.rst

 .. _console:

-Percona Console
+Web Interface
 ===============

-Percona Console is a simple and very powerful web interface for monitoring and analyzing collected MySQL performance data.
+Percona Cloud Tools provides a simple and very powerful web interface for monitoring and analyzing collected MySQL performance data.
 You can see your whole infrastructure, manage it, configure, and analyze collected data to improve performance.

+The web interface is located at `cloud.percona.com <http://cloud.percona.com`_

 Toolbar
 -------

-The top part of Percona Console contains various menus in the toolbar, while the bottom part is reserved for displaying data.
+The top part of the web UI contains various menus in the toolbar, while the bottom part is reserved for displaying data.

 .. image:: images/PerconaConsole-head.png